 }

 Note that we specify char literals with single quotes, as opposed to string literals, which use double quotes.
 Rust’s char type is four bytes in size and represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
 Accented letters; Chinese, Japanese, and Korean characters; emoji; and zero-width spaces are all valid char values in Rust.
 Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.
 However, a “character” isn’t really a concept in Unicode, so your human intuition for what a “character” is may not match up with what a char is in Rust.
-We’ll discuss this topic in detail in “Storing UTF-8 Encoded Text with Strings” in Chapter 8.
+We’ll discuss this topic in detail in “Storing UTF-8 Encoded Text with Strings” on page XX.

 Compound Types